Loki-33/LexiCo/README.md

 # LexiCo
 ### A simple lexer+parser+AST
-Implemented the lexer from scratch, also using re
+Implemented the lexer from scratch, also using regular expressions